jcsavage2/PropertyManagerHelper/README.md

 ```

 ### Future Improvements
-- Admin Panel to add/remove tenants, properties, and to review work order statuses.
 - Add Organizations with multiple property managers.
 - Batch import property managers and respective tenants/properties for an organization.
 - Add service partners for specific issues (configurable for a single property or groups of properties).
 - Ability to take pictures for a work order.
 - Ability to set a date and time for the service worker.
 - Add penalties for No-Shows for Tenants (EG if the tenant does not show up).

+### When to Notify (send an email)
+- Send email to Tenant when they are  invited
+- Send email to Technician when they are assigned a Work Order
+- Send email to Technician if a work order is moved from "Complete" back to "In Progress"